bitshifter/bitshifter.github.io/_posts/2019-07-10-introducing-glam-and-mathbench.md

 ## Why write another math library?

-My goal writing `glam` and the trade offs I made are primarily being focused on good `f32` performance by using SIMD when available and a simpler API.
+My goal writing `glam` and the trade offs I made are primarily being focused on good `f32` performance by utilising SIMD and a simple API.
 This is at the expense of genericity, there is no `Vector3<T>` type, just `Vec3` which is `f32` based.
-It would be possible to support `f64` or generic types in the future but it's not a high priority for me right now, in my experience most games use `f32` almost exclusively.
+It would be possible to support `f64` or generic types in the future but it's not a high priority for me right now, in my experience most games only use `f32`.

-`glam` also avoids baking mathematical correctness into the type system, there are no `Point3` or `UnitQuaternion` types for example, it is up to the programmer if they want their `Vector3` to behave as a point or a vector or if their quaternion is normalised.
-This decision sacrifices enforced runtime correctness via the type system for performance and a smaller, simpler API.
+`glam` also avoids baking mathematical correctness into the type system.
+There are no `Point3` or `UnitQuaternion` types for example, it is up to the programmer if they want their `Vector3` to behave as a point or a vector or if their quaternion is normalised.
+This decision sacrifices enforced runtime correctness via the type system for performance and a simple API.

 ## SIMD